snowplow-archive/snowplow.github.com/_posts/2017-01-09-snowplow-javascript-tracker-2.7.0.md

 category: Releases
 ---

 We are delighted to kick off 2017 with a new release of our [Javascript Tracker][snowplow-javascript-tracker].
-This includes a number of new and improved features including:
+[Version 2.7.0][2.7.0-tag] includes a number of new and improved features including:

 1. [Improved tracking for single-page webapps](/blog/2017/01/09/snowplow-javascript-tracker-2.7.0/#single-page-web-apps)
 2. [Content Security Policy compliance](/blog/2017/01/09/snowplow-javascript-tracker-2.7.0/#csp-compliance)